Some Sass

 This opens Visual Studio Code running as a web extension host in Chromium.
 The language server runs as a web worker, and is started when you open a Sass file.

 Open the Sass project you're using to test in the extension host window.
-If you don't have one you can open the folder vscode-extension/test/fixtures/ in this repository.
+If you don't have one you can find several workspace/ directories inside vscode-extension/test/e2e/ in this repository.

 Open the developer tools and click the Sources tab to set breakpoints.